dashedstripes/carbon/README.md

 $ \q // to exit out of psql
 ```

-Then in a separate shell, run the following commands to migrate and seed the database.
+Next run the following commands to migrate and seed the database.

 ```
 $ docker-compose exec web sequelize db:migrate